 The Dornsife School of Public Health's Immersion Program engages our incoming students in learning about public health practice in collaboration with faculty, alumni, and community partners with expertise in various topics.
 Students expand their knowledge of different areas of public health and learn about the School's contributions to public health locally and globally.

 All incoming and current Dornsife students at all academic levels (undergraduate, master’s, and doctoral) are welcome to participate.

-Students who complete all five modules and attend at least one synchronous session will receive a certificate of completion.
+Students who complete all five modules and attend at least one synchronous session by Monday, November 30, 2020, will receive a certificate of completion.
 MPH students can receive credit for up to two breadth activities for completing Immersion Program activities.

 2020 Immersion Program for Incoming Students